MRamadhanKesaPI/Maven-Market...Retail-Analytics-and-Optimization/README.md

 **Note**: Due to issues with my Microsoft account, the interactive Power BI content is not available in this portfolio.
 I will update it once the issue is fixed.

-## Data Structure & initial Checks
+## Data Structure and initial Checks
 Maven Market's database has seven tables: customers, products, stores, regions, calendar, returns, and orders, with a total of 289,511 rows across all tables.

 ![full_name](https://github.com/user-attachments/assets/5918f224-027c-44de-8bc9-a2f46f588e7a)